-2. Was our primitive state so good and happy ?-How justly may we reflect and look back toward our first state !
-How fitly might we take up Job's words !-"O that I were as in months past, as in the days when God preserved me; when his candle shined upon my head, and when by his light I walked through darkness; as I was in the days of my youth; when the Almighty was yet with me;" when "I put on righteousness, and it clothed me;" when "my glory was fresh in me!" &c.
-(Job xxix.
-2-5, 14, 20.)
-With what sadness may we call to mind the things that are past, and the beginnings of ancient time! when there was no stain upon our natures, no cloud upon our minds, no pollution upon our hearts; when with pure and undefiled souls we could embrace, and rest and rejoice in, the Eternal and Incomprehensible Good !
-When we remember these things, do not our bowels turn ?
-Are not our souls poured out within us ?
+2. Was our primitive state so good and happy, how justly may we reflect and look back towards our first state? how fitly might we take up Job's words?
+(Job 29.
+2, 4, 5,) O that I were as in months past;--As in the days of my youth;--When the Almighty was yet with me!--When I put on righteousness and it clothed me;--When my glory was fresh in me, &c.
+With what sadness may we call to mind the things that are past, and the beginnings of ancient time? when there was no stain upon our natures, no cloud upon our minds, no pollution upon our hearts; when with pure and undefiled souls we could embrace and rest, and rejoice in the eternal and incomprehensible good? when we remember these things, do not our howels turn? are not our souls poured out within us?
+From the second we infer,